Thursday, December 13, 2012

 Fill a medium sauce pan with an inch or two of water and bring to a slow boil.
 Chop the bars of chocolate into small consistent bits – this helps the chocolate to melt evenly.
 Place the chocolate bits in the top of a double boiler or in a medium stainless bowl that can be later placed on the pan of boiling water.

 Reduce heat of boiling water so it is just simmering.
-Place double boiler or bowl on top of pan.
+Place double boiler or bowl on top of sauce pan.
 Using a rubber spatula, stir the chocolate just until it’s almost fully melted, about 3-4 minutes.
 Watch this very closely.
 If the chocolate stays on the heat too long, it could separate, get greasy or grainy.

 Remove the bowl from the heat before all of it is melted and continue to stir until chocolate is fully melted and smooth, about another 2 minutes.
 Stir in toasted pecan pieces.